Ylang-ylang - Kuura Essentials Herbs

 Parts used: The flowers

-Extraction: Steam distillation of the fresh ylang-ylang flowers obtained from plantation-grown trees (not wild trees).
-The first distillate (about 40%) is called ylang-ylang extra, which is the top grade.
+Extraction: Steam distillation of the fresh ylang ylang flowers obtained from plantation-grown trees (not wild trees).
+Production takes place throughout most of the year, but especially during the rainy season (November-April).

 Ylang-ylang is a tall tropical tree up to 20 meters high with large, tender, fragrant flowers, which can be pink, mauve or yellow.
 The yellow flowers are considered best for the extraction of essential oil.